acurteman/cryptographic/docs.md

     - "networkName": String, name of the network

+    - "shopTax": Int, percentage of users maxCredits that gets added to every purchase

 ### prefs: Dictionary

-- Clinet variable.
+- Client variable.
 Used to store all local user preferences

 - Dictionary contents: